-Underrepresented population in tech (women, people of color, transgender people).
+Underrepresented population in tech (women, people of color, LGBTQ).

 What if I don't fit the Target Audience?
 May I attend?